AdrieanKhisbe/pending-link/README.md

 Logging is being done using [Bunyan](https://github.com/trentm/node-bunyan) So if you run the process, you better pipe it to *bunyan* program.

+### Api documentation
+Documentation from raml spec can be generated with `raml2html` available on `npm`, regenerate them using `raml2html api-raml.yaml > public/api.html`

+Can be invoked with `npm run generate-doc`

 ### Client Generation

 Raml tool example: